cosmoglint/Learning_Docker/README.md

 4. <code>docker container run</code>
-	creates a container with the specified instructions and then runs it -d runs the container in detatched mode
+	creates a container with the specified instructions and then runs it -d runs the container in detatched mode( background mode, so when you quit in the terminal the container doesnt stop ) -p specify a particular port number to run the container in

 5. <code>docker container create</code>
 	creates a container with the specified instructions